ahmadnazif/ha-api/README.md

 # HA API
 Simple API built using ASP.NET Core for HA purpose.
-Deployed on Linux (Ubuntu Server)
+Can be deployed on Linux, Windows or Docker